 I got Press Here when my oldest son was born, and I could not wait for him to get bigger so we could read it together.
 The book mesmerized me, an adult, because it was so unique and innovative.
-I had no doubt that my kiddo would love it too, the second he was able to follow some simple instructions.
+I did not doubt that my kiddo would love it too, the second he could follow some simple instructions.

 Press Here is a mesmerizing read aloud book!

 Herve Tullet’s Press Here book is a fun, tactile read.
 It is not your typical picture book, complete with a three-act plot, engaging characters, and a lesson or moral to be learned.
 Instead, it is an interactive read and allows the child to be the grand master of the “story.”

 So what does that mean, exactly?